jlumijarvi/mysql-replication-docker/README.md

 Copy .env.example into .env and set the variables in the file.

 - Set the host's name or IP address into MASTER_HOST.
 In local environments with Mac or Windows set it to host.docker.internal.
+- Set MYSQL_ROOT_PASSWORD according to the root password of the master database
 - Set MASTER_USER and MASTER_PASSWORD according to the master db's slave user credentials configured in the earlier step.
 - Set MASTER_LOG_FILE and MASTER_LOG_POS based on the values from the master status.
+Get the values from dump.sql with the following command:
+    ```
+    head -22 dump.sql | tail -1
+    ```

 Start the container.
 Slave starts running at port 3307.
 The container's MySQL data directory /var/lib/mysql will be mounted into /data.
-Note that the MYSQL_ROOT_PASSWORD defined in .env is not valid anymore.
 Use the master db's credentials to access the slave.

 ```
 docker-compose up -d